East Carolina University: Administration

+Academics

 ECU is home to nine undergraduate colleges, a graduate school, and four professional schools.
 The oldest school is the modern day College of Education.
 The university offers 16 doctoral degree programs, 4 first professional degree programs, 76 master's degree programs, and 102 bachelor's degree programs.

 ECU's liberal arts college is the Thomas Harriot College of Arts and Sciences.
 It consists of 16 departments, making it the third largest College.
 The liberal arts college has its roots in the beginning of the university.

 The College of Business is a professional school consisting of six departments with undergraduate concentrations in each, plus the Miller School of Entrepreneurship and a Master of Business Administration and Master of Science in Accounting program.
 The college's beginnings came in 1936 when the Department of Commerce was organized.
 It later changed to the Department of Business Education, and then to the Department of Business.
 Finally, in 1960, the School of Business was formed.
 The college undergraduate program was accredited in 1967, and the graduate program was accredited in 1976 by The Association to Advance Collegiate Schools of Business.
 The college is a governing school of the Graduate Management Admission Council.
 The college runs a Small Business Institute to advise small business owners on how to succeed.

 The College of Education is the oldest and largest college at ECU.
 It houses and administers all of the education majors and an international open access journal, the Journal of Curriculum and Instruction.
 There are 17 undergraduate degree programs, 22 graduate degree programs, six advanced certifications, and the Doctor of Education program.
 The college prepares more professionals for North Carolina schools than any other university in the state.
 The college scored higher than other North Carolina universities when the state board evaluated teacher education programs in 2006.
 In addition, the Institution of Higher Education Performance Report showed ECU was first in the number of graduates who were employed in public schools across the state.
 The college is considered one of the exemplary professional preparation programs according to the North Carolina State Board of Education's Higher Education Performance Report.

 The College of Fine Arts and Communication comprises four schools that range from dance to design and broadcast journalism.
 The college officially opened on July 1, 2003, but can trace its roots to ECU founding; the school hired art and music professionals in 1907 to train teachers.